Julington Creek Plantation, Florida

 Unincorporated community in Florida, U.S.

 Julington Creek Plantation is an unincorporated community in the larger community of St. Johns, St. Johns County, Florida, United States.
 It consists of several large neighborhoods, and is located along Race Track Road east of State Road 13, across from Fruit Cove (which is also the name of a census-designated place that includes Julington Creek Plantation).

 Geography

 Julington Creek Plantation Community Development District encompasses approximately 4,120 acres and is located in northwest St. John’s County, approximately twenty miles south of downtown Jacksonville, seven miles south of Interstate 295, and fifteen miles west of the Atlantic Ocean.
-The community is halfway between the historic city of Saint Augustine and the excitement of downtown Jacksonville.

-Julington Creek Plantation Community

-Julington Creek Plantation, located in the heart of St. Johns County, Florida, is a vibrant master-planned community known for its family-friendly atmosphere, top-rated schools, and exceptional amenities.
-Spanning over 4,000 acres, the neighborhood offers a diverse range of homes—from charming single-family residences to spacious custom estates—set along tree-lined streets, scenic lakes, and preserved natural areas.
-Residents enjoy resort-style living with access to multiple swimming pools, a championship golf course, tennis courts, fitness centers, and extensive walking and biking trails.
-With its strong sense of community, convenient location near Jacksonville, and variety of home styles to suit different lifestyles, Julington Creek Plantation continues to be one of Northeast Florida’s most sought-after places to live.

-Since 2018, the Julington Creek Plantation Property Owners Association has been managed by Florida property management company Vesta Property Services.
-Vesta also manages the CDD and amenities of Julington Creek Plantation.

 Schools

 Julington Creek Plantation is served by the highest ranked schools in Florida which, according to the Huffington Post, are among the "Top Ten in the Country".

 St. Johns County schools have received a state government grade of "A" for their work with the students and FCAT grading from 2004 to 2014.